hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	from b in getData ()
 	select a.Substring (0, 10) + b.Substring (10, 20);
 {% endhighlight %}
 Usually all "monad in c#"" tutorials ends here with words: this kind of things could exists in languages like Haskell which supports higher kinded types but not in c#.
-But we as a smart developers well knows that we could implement some workaround over any problem so lets try to create one.
+But we as a smart developers well knows that we could implement some workaround over any problem, so lets try to create one.
 We will look on a typical example with Functor interface.
 When we solve that not so hard problem we will be able to use the same workaround for implementation of monad transformers in c#.
 So Functor interface looks like this:
 {% highlight csharp %}
 interface IFunctor<T> {
 	T<B> FMap<A, B>(Func<A, B> f, T<A> a);